davidhozic/discord-advertisement-framework/docs/source/guide/quickstart.rst

     The above example shows a bare minimum definition of the accounts list that has a **manually defined** server list.

-    There is also a way to automatically define the server list (and channels) based on the guild name.
+    There is also a way to automatically define the server list (and channels) based on the guild name (:ref:`Shilling scheme generation`).

 After you've successfully defined your accounts list and started the framework with :func:`~daf.core.run`, the framework will run on it's own and there is nothing you need to do